olafnub/bc-guide/paths/foundation/3-bitcoin-hash-encrypt.md

 While the main goal of Bitcoin was to allow online peer-to-peer (Person -> Person) payments without the need of a bank, Bitcoin happened to catch the wave of defying centralized banks and governments, as it was launched a little after the 2008 financial crisis.

-**A brief overview of the 2008 financial crisis:** The collapse of major banks like the Lehman Brothers was driven by greed and a false promise; banks approved loans with zero percent down payments, advertising that the housing market will always have a positive uptrend meaning that no one will lose money.
+**A brief overview of the 2008 financial crisis:** The collapse of major banks like the Lehman Brothers was driven by greed and a false promise; banks approved loans with zero percent down payments, advertising that the housing market would always go up, meaning that no one could lose money.
 Selling on this false promise, many people started "buying" multiple houses without the proof of a good financial history, or even income.

 This eventually led to a housing bubble that burst around the time of 2007-2008.
-Since many people struggled to pay their monthly mortgage bills, leading to many defaults and an over supply of houses that the banks couldn't sell, making them less valuable.
+Since many people struggled to pay their monthly mortgage bills, leading to many defaults and an oversupply of houses that the banks couldn't sell, making them less valuable.
 And the result put a dent in the global economy, signifying that there were major improvements needed to the current financial system, and it also put a lot of distrust in governments and banks.

 A year later on January 3, 2009, Bitcoin was launched by an entity using the name **Satoshi Nakamoto**.
 The Bitcoin protocol itself was in the works in 2007, whitepaper in 2008, and the first block was mined on January 3, 2009.
 It was perfect timing as it paved way for a new financial system, promoting decentralization, transparency, and security.

 If we were to look back at the very first message on the Bitcoin blockchain, the decrypted message says this, _"The Times 03/Jan/2009 Chancellor on brink of second bailout for banks."_  Hinting towards the 2008 financial crisis headline by _The Times_.

 _Note: To this day, Satoshi Nakamoto's identity is unknown.
 People speculate that it could be one person, a group of people, an organization/government, or even the CIA to be responsible.
-But the truth still and will most likely remain unknow to the general public._
+But the truth still and will most likely remain unknown to the general public._

 ### Bitcoin How

-Another main goal of Bitcoin was to prevent double-spending.
+Another major innovation behind Bitcoin was to prevent double-spending.
 As the world moves more towards an electronic world, the problem of double spending was yet to be solved.
 For example:

 - If you have 100 dollars online, you shouldn't be allowed to send $100 to your friend Alice.
 Then send another $100 to your friend Bob.

 That's where Bitcoin comes in.
-It prevents double spending by using blockchain technology; blockchain uses hashing and encryption methods to verify every transaction that happens on the ledger; making sure there's no double spending or false transactions recorded on the ledger (like we've mentioned in the last lesson).
+It prevents double spending by using blockchain technology; blockchain uses hashing and encryption methods to verify every transaction that happens on the ledger; ensuring no one can double spend or fake a transactions on the ledger (as touched on in the previous lesson).

 While apps such as PayPal, Venmo, and centralized banks already have their own ledgers, making sure transactions flowing through are valid.
 The problem is that these centralized models works... until they don't, which is what we saw in the 2008 financial crisis.